davrj012/ViveMenuToolkit/README.md

 - LaserThickness: Thickness of the laser pointer.
 - LaserAlwaysOn: If true, the laser will always be emitted.
 If false, the laser will only emitted when it’s pointing at a ViveMenu.
 - DisableLaser: If true, it will completely disable the laser for this controller.
 This may be necessary when the controller is being used for a ControllerMenu, and you don’t want the laser.

+Public methods:

+- void Show(bool show) : Initialises and sets the menu visible or invisible.
+- void SetCurrentMenu(Canvas newCanvas) : Used by the NavigationButton.cs script to switch the current menu.

 **DragDrop.cs**